Hiddendoom45/FFBEBot/README.md

 - Fix minor parse issues, clean up UnitArt command to use embeds
 - `@FFBEBot help` will also bring up help menu
 - Can search for unit by ID of base rarity w/ runit
-- Minor fixes to mod commands, some annoying messages temporary

 #### TODO:

-- fully update parsing for exvius wiki and reddit wiki commands
+- fully update parsing for exvius wiki
 - new features
+- more tests to make sure bot is running correctly

 ### Building